zenvdeluca/net_healer/README.md

 ###centralizes DDoS alarms from multiple collectors, taking different stages decisions based on configured thresholds.

 NET HEALER collects FastNetMon and Plixer Scrutinizer DDoS attack reports.
-It group and further analyzes for taking decisions based on pre-configured protocol thresholds.
+It groups them for further algorithms run on taking decisions. i.e: trigger notification or BAN an IP based on pre-configured protocol thresholds. if UDP traffic for IP x.x.x.x is >= 1Gbps, than consider under_attack

 It works on four different stages
-- cleared
+- cleared - none Attack Reports received.
-- warning
+- warning - A few Attack Report(s) received
-- critical
+- critical - Notify and run attack classification algorithms for further inspection
-- under_attack
+- under_attack - Notify and enable DDoS mitigation

 It will support actions / stage:
  - email